 All registered sex offenders are registered on both a national and state sex offender database.
 The people on these databases have been convicted of a sex offense.
 You are able to view these offenders on the internet, but you should know that you will not be able to find the actual address, just the address block of the address that they registered.

 Court Records are public records and available to anyone.
 They include a court case file containing a docket sheet and all documents and filings filed in the case.
 You are able to access the court records online, or at Clerk of Court office where the case was filed.

 Every state maintains a record of people’s criminal past.
 These state databases are all connected and you can track criminal histories from another state.
-You are able to go to courthouse and check in person, or check online.
+You are able to go to the courthouse and check in person or you can check online.
 It helps to know the county, and in the event that the crime was in a different state entirely, you may have to pay for a more comprehensive search.

 A search of someone’s criminal history you can find out if a person has ever been arrested, charged or convicted for the following crimes: